pazams/go-for-javascript-developers/README.md

 **Go**

-Even without parallelism, we can structure JS code in both sequential and concurrent flows.
+Even without parallelism, we can structure Javascript code in both sequential and concurrent flows.
 For the following exmaples, let’s assume `fetchA()`, `fetchB()` and `fetchC()` are all async functions returning a promise.

 **Sequential**